devnull-cz/stef/README.md

 Checking test suite specific executables: MYCMD

 --- [ Configuration Start ] ---
-Created temporary directory dir.YoVVd.
+Created temporary directory 'dir.YoVVd'.
 --- [ Configuration End ] ---

 ---[ Running tests ] ---
   001	PASS
   002	UNSUPPORTED
 --- 8< BEGIN output ---
-Even for unsupported runs, the output is printed if there is any.
+Even for unsupported unit tests, the output is printed if there is any.
 --- 8< END output ---
   003	UNTESTED
 --- 8< BEGIN output ---
-Even for untested runs, the output is printed if there is any.
+Even for untested unit tests, the output is printed if there is any.
 --- 8< END output ---
   004	FAIL
 --- 8< BEGIN output ---